perladvent/perldotcom/content/article/_pub_2003_07_22_overloading.md

 Also note that we've defined an `unimport` subroutine which removes the constant handler.
-An `unimport` subroutine is called when a program calls `no Number::Fraction` â it's the opposite of `use`.
+An `unimport` subroutine is called when a program calls `no Number::Fraction` — it's the opposite of `use`.
 If you're going to make major changes to the way that Perl parses a program then it's only polite to undo your changes if the programmer askes you to.